ensody/samba/README.md

 ## Zeroconf/Bonjour

-Service discovery is not built into this image.
-You'll need, for example, Avahi either on the host or in a separate Docker container.
-If it's on the host you can create your service definition like this:
+Service discovery is not built into this image, but you can use the [avahi](https://github.com/ensody/avahi) Docker image which also contains an SMB example in the README.

+If you already have Avahi installed on the host you can alternatively create your service definition like this:

 ```sh
 cat > /etc/avahi/services/smb.service <<EOF